 Indonesia's National Transportation Safety Committee (NTSC) on May 14 issued pilot-related “immediate” safety recommendations to Lion Air as it continues to investigate the April 13 crash of a Boeing 737-800 at Ngurah Rai International Airport in Bali (AW&ST April 22, p.
 11.)
 The aircraft touched down in water just short of Runway 09, following a non-precision VOR/DME instrument approach.
 In a preliminary report, the NTSC called on Lion Air to stress to its pilots the importance of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lion Air Crash Probe Focuses on Pilot Actions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lion Air Crash Probe Focuses on Pilot Actions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.